-Overall Labor Effectiveness = (Standard hours/Work hours) * Productivity %
+Overall Labor Effectiveness = (Standard hours/Total Productive Hours) * Productivity %

 Overall Labor Effectiveness (OLE) is a Key Performance Indicator (KPI) that measures the Utilization, Performance, and Quality of the workforce and its impact on productivity.
 However, in Spindle, we focus on the Utilization and Performance to calculate this metric.

 - The Utilization component of OLE is determined by the percentage of time an employee spends making effective or measurable contributions in Standard tasks that have a target.
-In Spindle, this is the amount of the employees Standard hours divided by their Work hours.
-(Standard hours/(Spindle Hours - Lunch - Break))
+In Spindle, this is the amount of the employees Standard hours divided by their Total Productive Hours.

 An easy way to calculate your facility's Overall Labor Effectiveness (OLE) is as follows:

-- From the Analysis Page, convert the Time Format to Decimal to make for easy calculation.
+- From the Analysis Page, ensure your view is by Employees and convert the Time Format to Decimal to make for easy calculation.

 - Determine the total amount of Standard hours

-- Determine the total amount of Spindle Hours - Lunch Hours - Break Hours
+- Determine the amount of Total Productive Hours

 The below example is intended to further demonstrate the importance of OLE: